bm98/FS20_HudBar/ReadMe.txt

 V 0.37-B31
 - Add item Control Handle% readout for Throttle, Mix, Propeller
 - Add item Power LOAD %
-- Add item CHT in °C and °F
+- Add item CHT in ï¿½C and ï¿½F
-- Add item EGT in °F
+- Add item EGT in ï¿½F
-- Add item OAT in °F
+- Add item OAT in ï¿½F
 - Add Button Click for SimRate to set it to 1x (normal)
 - Add VoiceOut item for LowFuel Alert
 - Add Copy / Paste of Items between profiles in Config menu